¨With the price of life these days, you’ve got to get everything for free you can.¨

 - Gratuities for the staff.
 (Cruise lines add 15-18% gratuities onto most on-board services.
 They also charge $12-$18 a day for waiter and maid services.
 Gratuities are not part of the initial price of the cruise).

-Note: Unless you go on an expensive luxury cruise where there are very few additional charges.
+Note: This is true unless you go on an expensive luxury cruise with very few additional charges.

-Airlines have added many fees in recent years for such ¨amenities¨ as:
+Airlines have added many ancillary extras in recent years for such ¨amenities¨ as:

 - Some airlines even charge now for cabin baggage.